venkanna37/Label-Pixels/README.md

 --vector| Vector file name with directory --output_file| Output filename with directory --buffer| Buffer length for line feature.
 Not required for polygon --buffer_atr| Attribute from the vector file, this attribute can be buffer width and It multiplies with --buffer.
-Not required for polygon
 --labels_atr| Attribute from the vector file, pixels inside the polygon will be assigned by its attribute value.
-Not required for line and single class (Polygon)

 <b>Example:</b>

-python rasterize.py --raster ../data/spacenet/raster/spacenet_chip0.tif --vector ../data/spacenet/vector/spacenet_chip0.shp --buffer 2 --buffer_atr lanes --output_file ../data/spacenet/binary/test.tif
+python rasterize.py --raster ../data/spacenet/raster/spacenet_chip0.tif
+--vector ../data/spacenet/vector/spacenet_chip0.shp --buffer 2 --buffer_atr lanes
+--output_file ../data/spacenet/binary/test.tif

 ##  Patch Generation
 * Generate patches from Images/Tiles